 The 2017 winner and finalists in the Community category were announced at the Sustainability Festival on Sunday 26 February 2017.
 This category recognised schools (of any size), homes, individuals and community groups who were making a difference.

-2017 winner - Yarraman Oaks Primary School
+2017 Community Category Winner - Yarraman Oaks Primary School

 This school has an energetic student, staff and family groups of environmentalists who diligently work on the school vegetable patch, garden, recycling and waste minimisation to ensure a greener and healthier community now and in the future.